July 29, 2018

 |The Neighborhood of Make Believe, home to Mr. Rogers' puppet friends.|

 Corner ran for 8 years, coming to a conclusion in 1961.
-Carey at this time had numerous commercial commitments which often led her to be late to the start of filming the Corner.
+Carey at this time had numerous commercial commitments which often led her to be late to the start of filming for Corner.
 She hosted Josie’s Storyland and Funsville for KDKA before heading to South Carolina to star in Wheee!
 Mr. Rogers was approached by the Canadian Broadcasting Corporation to develop a 15-minute children’s program that would feature Mr. Rogers on screen.
 He moved to Toronto with his friend Ernie Coombs as his puppeteer assistant.
 Coombs had previously worked on Corner in the art department and often covered for Carey when she was late for filming.
 Misterogers ran from 1963-66 and introduced many of the set pieces Mr. Rogers would use on his later program, as well as featured several appearances by Carey.
 Wanting to raise his children in the United States, Mr. Rogers bought the rights to Misterogers and returned to WQED to make Neighborhood, which ran from 1968-2001.
-Coombs stayed in Canada to star in the replacement show, Butternut Square, and later Mr. Dressup.
+Coombs stayed in Canada to serve as his replacement in the shows Butternut Square and Mr. Dressup.

 |Josie with her puppet friends on an album cover.|